Is this the best source of information?

 Evaluating your information sources is an essential practice when doing research.
 As you find information ask yourself if this is the best source of information.
 What makes something the best source of information?
-Use the following criteria to judge the quality of the information you encounter.
+Use the following criteria to judge the quality of information you encounter.

 Continue to practice this habit, not just for your assignments, but also in your everyday lives.
-You can also apply this criteria to judge the information that you use in making health, financial, and voting decisions.
+You can also apply these criteria to judge the information that you use in making health, financial, and voting decisions.

 Authority refers to the reputation and / or expertise of the source's author (often the source's publisher, too).Learn more